 Bulky items

-Bulky items are non-upholstered items that are too big to be put in a bag, box or garbage can.
-These objects are recovered and reclaimed.
+Bulky goods are non-upholstered items that are too bulky to fit in a bag, box or garbage can, except for mattresses and box springs, which are collected separately.
+These items are recovered and recycled.
+Bulky items are not accepted during the household waste collection.

-• Bulky items must be placed at the end of your driveway, after 6 p.m. the day before the collection or before 7 a.m. on the day of the collection itself.
+• Your bulky items must be placed in your driveway, at the curb, after 6 p.m. the day before or before 7 a.m. the day of collection.

-• For each household or multi-unit residential property, there is a maximum of 10 items, or the equivalent of 5 cubic metres, per collection.
+• For each address or apartment building, a maximum of 10 items or the equivalent of 5 m3 is accepted per collection.

-• Sharp or potentially dangerous items must be made safe.
+• Sharp or dangerous materials must be secured (for example, remove nails, screws, etc.).

-• Whenever possible, materials should be tied up together.
+• Whenever possible, items should be tied in bundles to prevent scattering and facilitate pick-up.

 • Doors and windows